tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 #### What this script does:

 This script currently houses one class, known as `InputManager`.
 This class contains methods for handling various user facing prompts like asking a user to input an integer value, or asking the user to respond to a yes or no question.

 #### *This file takes as input*:

 All of these functions take a prompt to display to a user as an argument.
 Some methods require additional arguments in order to function.
+See the docstrings in the source for details.

 #### *This script gives as output*: